f5devcentral/f5-tgw-examples/README.md

 This is an example of using a BIG-IP to create a FW sandwich in an inspection VPC.

+In this example a BIG-IP is load balancing multiple FW devices in an A/A deployment.
+The FW devices are configured to transparently inspect traffic.
+The BIG-IP is configured to preserve the source and destination IP addresses as it passes through the inspection VPC.

+This solution may be helpful in situations where you are unable to use a Gateway Load Balancer (lack of GENEVE support of network device).
+This does not require any overlay networking.
+The one requirement is that the FW devices are configured with a static route to the BIG-IP devices.

 This is based on the following blog post: https://aws.amazon.com/blogs/architecture/field-notes-working-with-route-tables-in-aws-transit-gateway/

 ## Topology